Maritime history of Rottnest Island

 The operation of the pilot station is another major element of the maritime history of Rottnest Island.
 The Rottnest Island Pilot Station operated between 1848 and 1903.
 Pilots were experienced sailors whose job was to guide ships around dangerous reefs and into Fremantle harbour mainly to deliver supplies to the Swan River Colony.
 Over its 55 years of operation, the Rottnest Island Pilot Station used a number of different boats.
 Generally, the boat types used were a double-ended whaleboat, a slightly larger lugger and a small dinghy.

 A secure boathouse, established in 1846, was the first building constructed for the pilot service.
 This was built at the northern end of the seawall.
 Six years later, quarters for the pilot crew were added to the top of the boathouse.
-In 1859 another boathouse was built and still remains today.
+In 1859 another boathouse was built and both still remain today.
 The last pilot left Rottnest Island in 1903, ending more than 55 years of piloting, and a new system was established with a signal station set up near Bathurst Lighthouse for the Fremantle Harbour Trust.
 It was dismantled in 1904 and then erected near Wadjemup lighthouse.
 Once a vessel was sighted, the news was telephoned to the lighthouse in Fremantle and the new, steam-powered pilot boat dispatched from there.
 The signal station remained in operation until 1949 when compulsory pilotage was abolished, effectively making the signal station on Rottnest Island redundant.
 The signal station was restored in 2002.